Grayson Chrisley, 16-year-old son of Todd and Julie Chrisley, was hospitalized after a car crash earlier this month

 Both vehicles were towed and there was heavy standstill traffic on I-65N.
 Although the crash happened more than a week ago, the accident did not make headlines until this week, when TMZ first reported on it.

-The accident comes as the teen's parents are awaiting sentencing after being convicted of fraud and tax evasion earlier this year.
+News of the accident came as the teen's parents were awaiting sentencing after being convicted of fraud and tax evasion earlier this year.
+Later Monday night, Todd Chrisley was sentenced to 12 years in prison plus 16 months of probation, while Julie Chrisley was sentenced to seven years in prison and 16 months of probation, according to The Associated Press.

 In a sentencing memorandum released earlier this month, federal prosecutors suggested Todd Chrisley receive 17.5 to nearly 22 years in prison, and Julie Chrisley be sentenced to 10 to 12.5 years in prison.
 The sentencing hearing started on Monday and is expected to resume Tuesday.